StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-2/romans-2-12-16-wait-are-gentiles-held-to-looser-standards-and-excused-due-to-their-ignorance-of-the-law/_index.md

 The verse is getting at something like this (this is a very interpretive/loose paraphrase on my part):

 {{% scripture p="Romans 2:12 | loose paraphrase" %}}
 All the Gentiles who live in sin and don't obey the Law will obviously perish (i.e., face the second death), since they don't have the Law helping them see right from wrong.
-(Duh---you arrogant "Law keepers" already agree with this, that these people are hopeless).
+(Duh—you arrogant "Law keepers" already agree with this, that these people are hopeless).
 But hear this too: all those who know the Law yet have sinned under the Law in even the smallest way will be justly condemned by it.
 So have you people ever sinned under the Law, you who think you are so great because you know the Law?
 {{% /scripture %}}

 I should be clear again that this is a *very* interpretive/loose paraphrase.
 I added a lot that is simply not there in the text.
 But this is the essential meaning of verse 12 in how I interpret it.

 It is ironic (in a darkly amusing sort of way) that so many people stumble in thinking that this verse is a fig leaf for Gentiles.
 In reality, the unbelieving Gentiles mentioned in this verse are essentially presupposed as being doomed: they stand condemned, under the grip of sin, and entirely apart from the Law that would help instruct them.
-Rather, Paul is largely targeting this verse---as well as all those that follow, as we shall see---towards his Jewish listeners who consider themselves superior simply on account of having the Law, as if merely possessing it (rather than following it) were the important part.
+Rather, Paul is largely targeting this verse—as well as all those that follow, as we shall see—towards his Jewish listeners who consider themselves superior simply on account of having the Law, as if merely possessing it (rather than following it) were the important part.

 The gist of the verse is that the Jews with the Law who try to work their way into heaven through Law-keeping are actually hopeless too (just like those Gentiles without the Law they are so quick to look down upon), since no human can actually keep the Law properly. *They too will die under sin, judged and condemned by the words of their precious Law*.